unstoppablecarl/downsync/src/markdown/downsync-rules.md

 In practice, a Ping is a Unit base without a model on it.
 When a Ping is Revealed, the Unit model is placed on the Ping (circular base) and it is now considered a Unit instead of a Ping.
 Fully based minis may be used and swapped with pings when revealed if desired.

+Pings may only be targeted by actions that have the REVEAL effect.

 ### Movement